htcondor/htcondor/docs/admin-manual/security.rst

  Authentication
     Proper identification of a user is accomplished by the process of authentication.
 It attempts to distinguish between real users and impostors.
-By default, HTCondor’s authentication uses the user id (UID) to determine identity, but HTCondor can choose among a variety of authentication mechanisms, including the stronger authentication methods Kerberos and GSI.
+By default, HTCondor's authentication uses the user id (UID) to determine identity, but HTCondor can choose among a variety of authentication mechanisms, including the stronger authentication methods Kerberos and GSI.